Tattoo Equipment Evolution Part 4 featuring round shader tattoo needles – REBEL

 Below is a breakdown of typical round shader configurations, showing how count, gauge, and taper interact in practice.

-Note: Matching color fields indicate overlapping needle configurations, showing the manufacturing possibilities of different gauges to create the same working diameter.
+Note: Matching color fields indicate overlapping needle configurations, showing the manufacturing possibilities of different gauges to create the same contact span.

 Understanding Round Shader Codes

 The industry uses the abbreviation RS (Round Shader) to identify this category.
-Codes usually combine two elements:
+Codes typically combine the number of needles and the needle configuration abbreviation, with gauge included depending on the manufacturer.
+Taper is not always specified.

 • Number of needles